Fireside

 depriving us all of

-the one thing Gene and I are dedicated to sharing----this incredible book; a book still
+the one thing Gene and I are dedicated to sharing----this incredible book; a book still available

 today--God's love